yaman-694/Repo/README.md

-THis repo is just for learning
+THis repo is just for learning.